James-Harkins/kpc_backend/README.md

 KPC is an app used for management of the world's most glorious golf outing, the Kitchen Pass Classic, which I have had the good fortune of attending with my Father and all of his best buddies since I was a Senior in High School, and which all of my best buddies have begun attending since around the same time.

 This is the documentation for the Back End app, which is an API written in Ruby on Rails (Ruby Version 2.7.4 / Rails Version 5.2.8).
-It contains the PostgreSQL relational database and exposes endpoints generating serialized JSON responses or use on the Front End.
+It contains the PostgreSQL relational database and exposes endpoints generating serialized JSON responses for use on the Front End.

 ## Database Schema